 Termination of contract without notice by the employer

-An employer can terminate an employment contract without notice period if the employee:
+An employer can terminate an employment contract without notice and deprive the employee of his end of service gratuity, if the latter:

 - adopts a false identity or nationality or if he submits forged documents or certificates